Muirfield

 Muirfield has an unusual layout for a links course.
 Most links courses run along the coast and then back again leading to two sets of nine holes, the holes in each set facing roughly in the same direction.
-Muirfield, however, was among the first courses to depart from this arrangement and is arranged as two loops of nine holes, one clockwise, one anticlockwise.
+Muirfield was among the first courses to depart from this arrangement and is arranged as two loops of nine holes, one clockwise, one anticlockwise.
 This means that assuming the wind direction remains the same throughout a round, virtually every hole on the course has a different apparent wind direction from the tee.
 No more than three consecutive holes follow the same direction at any stage.
-The course borders on Archerfield Wood which features in The Pavilion on the Links, the classic short story by Robert Louis Stevenson.
+The course borders on Archerfield Wood, which features in "The Pavilion on the Links", the short story by Robert Louis Stevenson.

 Jack Nicklaus won three Open Championships, the first at Muirfield in 1966, which completed the first of his three career grand slams.
 Nicklaus has described Muirfield as "the best golf course in Britain."
 He later developed a championship golf course and community in Dublin, Ohio, a suburb north of his hometown of Columbus.
 Opened in 1974, Nicklaus named it Muirfield Village; it has hosted his Memorial Tournament, a top invitational event on the PGA Tour since 1976.

 Muirfield has halted two post-war attempts at the grand slam, denying the third major of the year to winners of the first two, the Masters and U.S. Open.
 Nicklaus was runner-up by a stroke in 1972 to Trevino, and Tiger Woods ran into gale-force winds and rain in the third round in 2002 and shot an 81; he rebounded with a 65 on Sunday to finish at even-par, six strokes out of the playoff in a tie for 28th place.